 The idea of engaging in monthly contract reviews and updates may seem like overkill for some companies or just downright unrealistic.
 Nonetheless, companies are bound to encounter contractual arrangements that require this level of oversight.
 There may be contracts that are simply of a short duration, contracts of extremely high value, or contracts with somewhat unreliable partners, all of which will necessitate diligent oversight and frequent communication.
-Fortunately, with the use of the right technology, this previously impossible task is now not so impossible.
+Fortunately, with the use of the right technology, such as contract lifecycle management software, this previously impossible task is now not so impossible.

 Disclaimer: SecureDocs, Inc. and its affiliates do not provide legal advice.
 This blog was written for informational purposes only.
 Therefore, it is not intended to provide legal advice, and it should not be construed as such.
 Please be sure to consult an appropriate professional for advice pertaining to any legal matters.